-The Corporation's core/primary business is residential development for the socialized and mid-income market.
-With the exception of Studio A, all of the Corporation's projects are located in the Batangas and Laguna areas.
+The Corporation's core/primary business is residential development for the middle-income market.
+Except for Studio A, all of PPI's projects are housing developments located in the Batangas and Laguna areas.

-PPI also derives income from interest on bank placements, installment sales and from sales of non-core assets.
+PPI also derives some income from interest on bank placements, installment sales and from the sale of non-core assets.
+The Corporation has no support businesses where it derives any income.